 We ensure that our devices are built to last by putting them through dozens of reliability tests to replicate everyday situations such as drops, tumbles, spills, power cycles and other wear and tear.
-We also release over-the-air software updates for our customers' devices so they don't need to replace them as often.

 Methodology

 Our approach to measuring a product's carbon footprint?